 The church in Prandocin was erected in the first quarter of the twelfth century, and its founder was probably the protoplast of the Odrowąż family, komes Prandota the Old.
 The earliest record dates back to 1222 and is about the transfer of the right of patronage over the church to the Cistercian monastery in Mogiła by the bishop of Cracow.
 In the fifteenth century a reconstruction was made, which resulted in the demolition of the Romanesque presbytery and east apse.
 A new Gothic chancel was erected than from the demolished material.
 The church was rebuilt also in the 17th and 18th centuries.
 The early modern vestry and the western porch were added.

-The church was erected as an aisleless building with a very short and narrow chancel, ending with an apse from the east.
+The church was erected as an aisleless building of dimensions 7.6 x 10.6 meters, with a very short and narrow chancel, ending with an apse from the east.
 The second apse closed the church from the west, and above it stood a tower.
 The apse opened onto the nave with a gallery supported by two arcades resting on the central column, from which the founder and each successive owner of the Prandocin listened to the services.
 The eastern apse, on the other hand, housed an altar.
 This solution reproduced distant and monumental patterns from the Upper Rhineland, incl.
 Mainz Cathedral and Maria Laach monastery church.

 The lighting of the church was provided by small, semicircular, two-side splayed windows.
 These windows were originally not glazed or closed in any other way, probably due to the warm climate in the Middle Ages.
 On the outer walls, there were originally lesenes and an arcaded frieze running around the nave and the western apse.
 The entrance was located from the south, equipped with a rich portal with a stepped, semicircular archivolt, flanked by columns with capitals placed in steps.
 Originally, it was covered with red, blue and green polychrome, which testifies to the colorfulness of Romanesque architecture in its original appearance.
 Moreover, both the archivolt of the portal and the window frames were decorated with a subtle braided ornament, unique in the architectural ornamentation of Małopolska, with analogies in the Upper Rhineland, e.g. in the cathedral of Speyer.
 The distinguishing feature of the Romanesque building was the excellent quality of the stonework, ornamental details and a rich spatial program (two-apse layout, western gallery, tower).